hunter-kang/BinaryBaes/README.md

+# How to install on local environment
+1) npm install the following:
+    - express
+    - jsonwebtoken
+    - bcrypt
+    - body-parser
+    - dotenv
+    - mongoose
+    - joi
+    - cors

 # workflow
 1) create a branch based on your feature (ex. you are doing sign-up front end)
     - create a branch called "your-name-sign-up-frontend"